rideau-info.com

 Navigation and Safety

 For safe navigation of the Rideau, you should have the Canadian hydrographic charts that cover the length of the waterway.
-These are Charts 1512 and 1513, both of which you can order on-line from Friends of the Rideau (www.rideaufriends.com/sales/ ).
+These are Charts 1512 and 1513, both of which you can order on-line from World of Maps (www.worldofmaps.com ).
 Depending on where you are coming from, and where you plan to go, you many require other charts.
-A more complete list of maps and charts can be found on the maps, maps, maps web page.
+A more complete list of maps and charts, including digital, can be found on the maps, maps, maps web page.
 For a complete listing of hydrographic charts, check out the Canadian Hydrographic Service Web Site.

 A VHF radio is good thing to have.
 Weatheradio Canada broadcasts on VHF bands 162.400, 162.475 and 162.550 MHz.
 In addition, the Canadian Coast Guard monitors VHF Marine Channel 16 (156.8 MHz) on a 24 hour basis (safety and emergencies only).
 The Coast Guard monitors channel 22A (157.1 MHz) for regular calls.
 Most marinas monitor VHF channel 68 and most pleasure boats use channels 68 and 71.

-Those with cellular telephones can call *16 to contact the nearest coast guard radio station or *OPP (*677) to contact the nearest Ontario Provincial Police communications centre.
-A cellphone can sometimes come in handy to call ahead to a lock to see what part of the cycle they are in.
+Those with smartphones can call *16 to contact the nearest coast guard radio station or *OPP (*677) to contact the nearest Ontario Provincial Police communications centre.
+A smartphone can sometimes come in handy to call ahead to a lock to see what part of the cycle they are in.
 Visit the Rideau Canal Lockstation Numbers Page for a complete listing.
-Although there is full cellular telephone coverage the whole length of the Rideau, there are a few "dead zone" pockets.
-Those using extension antennas and transportable cellulars should experience few problems.
+Be aware that, depending on your provider, there are still a few "dead zones" on the Rideau.

 Although not required, a depthfinder is a very handy thing to have, particularly if you like to wander off the beaten path.
 This little electronic device could save you from scraping off $1,000 worth of expensive gelcoat from your keel or putting a kink in that shiny new stainless steel prop.